List of ships of the line of the Dutch Republic: Ships of the Dutch Navies 1771 to 1795

 In the period of higher international tension, culminating in the Fourth Anglo-Dutch War, a massive effort to renew the Dutch navies was undertaken.
 No three-deckers were built, hence no "1st Charter" is listed.
-This period continues until the French occupation of December 1794 to February 1795, following which the five separate Admiralties were replaced on 27 February 1795 by a single committee dealing with all navy affairs.
+This period continues until the French occupation of December 1794 to February 1795, when the five separate Admiralties were replaced on 27 February 1795 by a single committee dealing with all navy affairs.
 The list below is continued beyond 1795 to include other ships originally ordered for the United Netherlands but subsequently brought into service for the (French dominated) Batavian Republic.

 2nd Charter

 The ships of the 2nd Charter each carried 74 guns.
 In general, they measured 179 (Amsterdam) feet on the upper deck (equivalent to 166 ft on the upper deck (equivalent to 166 ft 2 in in British units of measurement), with a breadth of 49 Amsterdam feet (451/2 British feet) and a depth in hold of 20 Amsterdam feet (181/2 British feet).